 Catherine’s Table stories explore the heart of a family, the soul in quiet living, and the power of love.
 I also write about living with mental illness because sharing stories opens minds.

 Catherine’s Table is named in honor of my Aunt Kay who is my second mom.
 She taught me how to find joy and comfort in everything we did.
 I spent countless summer nights at her table where I learned what it means to be a family.

 In a Youthful RegisterMaureen Goldman

-It was my day to deliver for Meals on Wheels.
-It’s a small very way to give thanks to the senior citizens of the world, especially when you only do it once a month and pick a short route.
-I was checking my route to see how many houses I had left.
-I get bored with the task early in the drive.
-This was only the second home.
-An invalid lives in a dark basement room in the back of the house.
-When you walk down the driveway you move from the flower garden and the sun into the darkness of a shaded and forgotten back yard.
-It’s depressing.
+It was my day to deliver Meals on Wheels.
+It’s a small way to give thanks to the senior citizens of the world, especially when you only do it once a month and pick a short route.
+I was checking my addresses to see how many I had left.
+I get bored with the task early in the route.

-The room has one window.
-All I usually see is a cross hanging on the window pane.
-Today there was a dim outline of someone in a chair.
-I knocked on the door.
-An aide opened it, took the meal, said “Thank you,” and quickly closed the door.
+The room has one window facing the driveway.
+All I see is a cross hanging on the window pane and a dim outline of a man in a chair.
+At the end of the driveway, I walked across a cracked cement path, noting a few tipped and empty planters.
+When I knocked on the door, a health care aide opened it, took the meal, said “Thank you,” and quickly closed the door.
 Not another sound.
 It was always this way.

 Walking back up the driveway, I heard a voice with an astonishing, youthful quality.
 I couldn’t figure out where it was coming from.
 It was the man in the chair.
 In the timbre of his two words, “Thank you,” a happy, young boy was speaking to me.
 It felt like a little miracle.
 This frail man living without the sun was full of light.